G. E. Ferguson: Career

 Ferguson was appointed as a Supernumerary Foreman of Works in 1891.
 In the same year he was ordered to survey the River Volta and Keta lagoon.
 The colonial authorities were interested in the possibility of filling the lagoon from the river during the dry season, to prevent the lagoon becoming unnavigable.
 (Thomas 1972, pp. 181–215) Ferguson also worked on a proposed light railway to transport gold from Ancobra to the port of Axim.

 The border between Gold Coast and the German colony of Togoland had been fixed in 1887, temporarily creating a neutral zone which contained important towns such as Salaga and Bimbila.
 In 1890, the Heligoland–Zanzibar Treaty resulted in a redemarcation, and in 1892 Ferguson assisted two British District Commissioners in surveying the new border.
 The maps produced by the British were significantly better than those by their German counterparts, mainly due to Ferguson's involvement in the project.

 He took additional responsibilities as Inspector of Trade Roads from October 1893.

+Death

+Ferguson was killed near Wa by a slave raider and Mande warlord known by the name Samori in 1897.
+His mortal remains were buried in Wa (in the Upper West Region of Ghana), a graveyard that is now called the George Ekem Ferguson graveyard.